pkp/ui-library/src/docs/components/Form/fields/FieldColor/readme.md

 ## Usage

 Use this component when you want the user to select a hex color value.
-This component is only recommended for use in theme settings, but in special circumstances may be used elsewhere.
+This component is only recommended for use in theme settings.